Senegal profile - Timeline

 2012 July - President Sall's coalition wins parliamentary elections.

 2012 September - MPs abolish the upper house, the Senate, and the post of vice president in an effort to save money for flood relief.
 Critics say the aim is to weaken the opposition.

-2013 April - Karim Wade, the son of former President Abdoulaye Wade, arrested and charged with corruption over a personal fortune he amassed during his father's rule, when he was a senior minister.
-He denies charges that he profited illegally from major infrastructure and energy projects while serving as a minister under his father.
+2013 April - Karim Wade, the son of former President Abdoulaye Wade, is charged with corruption over accusations - which he denies - that he illegally amassed a fortune from infrastructure and energy projects while serving as a minister under his father.

 2013 July - The Senegalese authorities arrest former Chadian President Hissene Habre in Dakar and put him on trial him for crimes against humanity committed in Chad under his rule.